 Telling Compelling Stories

 Our Telling Compelling Stories Course is delivered online over a period of two weeks.
-The course is designed for new and existing expedition guides and field staff who are required, or aspired, to give formal presentations.
+The course is designed for new and existing expedition guides and field staff who are required, or aspire, to give formal presentations.
 Not only is this course a great option for those who wish to prepare for the PTGA Polar Qualification; Presentation Skills for Polar Guides, it is also a unique possibility for established presenters looking to train, broaden their skillset and learn from others.

 Preparing a venue for a presentation

 Conclude a presentation

 14 days from November 16th - 29th.
 Please see further details below